 Here are the steps you need to follow.

-Step 1: Create a timber frame
+Step one: Create a timber frame

-Step 2: Cut and install edging trims
+Step two: Cut and install edging trims

-Step 4: Install the first panel
+Step four: Install the first panel

 If working on a tongue and groove cladding installation, remove the tongue on the first panel – this will enable the panel to fit neatly into the edge trim.
-Slide the panel into place, ensuring it fits into both trims and screw or nail it into position – if needed, you can also apply adhesive to the back of the panel for extra security.
+Slide the panel into place, ensuring it fits into both trims and screw or nail it into position.
+If needed, you can also apply adhesive to the back of the panel for extra security.

 Now install the second panel, ensuring it fits into any edge trims as well as the tongue and groove connection of the first panel.